 Travel: Wait, what?
 You probably can’t leave town or even your apartment, but you can still explore the world through films, podcasts, and websites.
 There is an endless array of travel documentaries on Netflix and other streaming media, and this link to museums online has been making the rounds on Facebook recently.
 Go exploring.

 Meditate: It’s proven to calm the mind and lower the blood pressure.
 Again, there are plenty of resources online if you don’t know where to start.
 Find a zen ritual that is natural for you, and 5-10 minute sessions are enough to get you quickly addicted.

 I’m off to the grocery.
 At least that’s what I’ll tell the gendarmes should I be stopped.
 The truth is I’m just dying to get out for a bit.
 Stay healthy and add your own tips for staying sane. À bientôt.

 If you don’t engage with nature can you care about the environment?

+If you don’t engage with people can you care about humanity?
 Is the self-command of masturbation better than the uncontrolled abandon of sex?
 (Wait, what?)

 Disengaging From Nature